Sustainability Value Reporting, PLLC

 There is opportunity in the confluence of unprecedented operational sustainability data availability and today's political, regulatory and cultural zeitgeist.

 For sustainability to survive current trends in US policies, de-regulatory agenda and enforcement pullbacks, we must adjust our priorities.
-Failing to do is an existential threat to practitioners, staff, leaders and corporate functions.
+Failing to do threatens practitioners, staff, leaders and corporate functions.

-Certainly, not every sustainability matter has a direct ROI: there are intangible benefits of sustainability programs that can’t be quantified, but are nonetheless worthwhile.
-Investments in local communities and education, employee growth opportunities, charitable donations and philanthropy are some examples.
+Not every sustainability matter has a direct ROI: there are intangible benefits of sustainability programs that can’t be quantified, but are nonetheless worthwhile.
+Investments in local communities and education, charitable donations and philanthropy are some examples.

 However, where opportunities exist to demonstrate financial value, it is critical to do so.